- Personal Service

 Their food discoveries in Nepal were nothing like they had encountered before.
 “We had duck tongue, sheep spleen and liver.
 It was some of the most memorable food we have had on our journey and the most tasty,” says Sharman.

 Once they had finalised their menu for Everest, they then had to pack all their ingredients in jars, and carry everything they needed to make this pop-up restaurant a success.
 It would take them nine days to reach Base Camp.
 And on arrival, one of the first things that they saw was an avalanche.

 From here, the One Star House Party team flew to Mumbai (where the currency changed just as they were setting up the restaurant), and then on to Oman and Nairobi.
 Each pop-up has attracted 40 guests per night who are made up of food critics, gourmands and locals.
-“The guests we are always the most apprehensive about cooking for are the locals,” says Sharman.
+“The guests we are always the most apprehensive about cooking for are the locals,” said Sharman.
 “The people who grew up with the cuisine that you’ve spent endless sleepless nights trying to master.
 There has been a few scary moments before opening where I’ve thought “I’m about to open a restaurant serving food to guests who understand this cuisine better than I ever will.””

 But the chefs shouldn’t worry about not meeting the challenge as they spend at least a month in the country doing their research.
 They’ve taken mini masterclasses street food chefs in Ho Chi Minh; they’ve hiked up mountains on the edge of the Chengdu region to pick Sichuan pepper; they’ve visited the salt flats of Korea and they’ve joined the octogenarian female divers of Jeju to collect the perfect catch.